ni1o1/ni1o1.github.io/_posts/2020-02-06-Introduction.md

 From September 2018, I began my PhD at Tongji University (College of Transportation Engineering), Shanghai, China.
 Starting from October 2019, I began my Joint PhD programe at the University of Tokyo, Japan.

-I’m interested in transportation data science, urban systems, share transportation mode and data visuallization.
+I’m interested in transportation data science, urban travel shareability and agent based modeling